alevin/P3Steel-v2.6/README.md

 ### img
 This folder contains images and photos of the frame.

+### printed_parts
+I will collect here the set of STL files needed for the printed parts of this printer.

 ## You can find a lot of useful information in the wiki pages: just [click here](https://github.com/iosonopersia/P3Steel-v2.6/wiki)!